pandasseabornplotlyFor additional resources, check out the following:

 fig.write_html('figures/plotly_life_exp_vs_gdp_percap.html')

-We can also save the figure as a static image such as PNG with the write_image()
+We can also save the figure as a static image such as PNG with the write_image() method.
+This requires some additional dependencies to be installed, as per these instructions.

 fig.write_image('figures/plotly_life_exp_vs_gdp_percap.png')